 The constitution provides for freedom of expression, including for the press, but the government did not respect this right.

-Freedom of Expression: The law requires political parties to allow representatives of the Central Election Committee and Ministry of Justice to monitor their meetings.
+Freedom of Expression: The law characterizes any opposition to the government as treason.
+Citizens publicly criticizing the government or the regime face intimidation and possible arrest.
+The law requires political parties to allow representatives of the Central Election Committee and Ministry of Justice to monitor their meetings.
 The government warned critics against speaking with visiting journalists or other foreigners about human rights problems.

-Press and Media Freedom: The government financed and controlled the publication of books and almost all other print media and online newspapers and journals.
-Quasi-independent weekly newspaper Rysgal continued to operate, although its stories were largely reprints from state media outlets or reflected the views of the state news agency.
+Press and Media, Including Online Media: The government financed and controlled the publication of books and almost all other print media and online newspapers and journals.
+The quasi-independent weekly newspaper Rysgal continued to operate, although its stories were largely reprints from state media outlets or reflected the views of the state news agency.
 The government maintained restrictions on the importation of foreign newspapers except for the private, but government-sanctioned, Turkish newspaper Zaman Turkmenistan, which reflected the views of the official state newspapers, and Atavatan-Turkmenistan, a Turkish journal.

 The government controlled radio and domestic television, but satellite dishes providing access to foreign television programming were widespread throughout the country.
-International organizations and news outlets highlighted the forced removal of some satellite dishes by the government and replacement with telecommunications packages, such as cable, that limited access to certain channels and kinds of information.
+Channels including BBC World News and the Turkmen language version of RFE/RL were widely available through satellite dishes.
 Citizens also received international radio programs through satellite access.

 The government continued its ban on subscriptions to foreign periodicals by nongovernmental entities, although copies of nonpolitical periodicals appeared occasionally in the bazaars.
 The government maintained a subscription service to Russian-language outlets for government workers, although these publications were not available for public use.